Skip to content

 Step 1: Know where you stand

 Go to annualcreditreport.com to download a free copy of your credit report.
-You will be able to get a copy of each report you have from TransUnion, Experian and Equifax.
+You will be able to get a copy of each report you have from TransUnion, Experian, and Equifax.
 Those are the three main credit bureaus and they each maintain their own version of your credit profile.
-This website allows you to download your reports entirely for free, no strings attached.
+This website allows you to download your reports for free, without strings attached.
+Currently, you can download your free credit reports every week.

 Step 2: Start small to build credit

-In most cases, a secured credit card will be the easiest to get approved for even with no credit history.
+In most cases, a secured credit card will be the easiest to get approved for, even with no credit history.
 You simply need a small cash deposit to open a credit line of equal value.
 If you deposit $200, then you have a credit line of $200.
-Just make sure you’re applying for a secure credit card and not a prepaid credit card.
-The first allows you to build credit; the second functions more like a debit card and doesn’t build credit history.
+Just ensure you’re applying for a secure credit card, not a prepaid one.
+The former allows you to build credit; the latter functions more like a debit card and doesn’t build credit history.

 If you have an aversion to credit cards, try a small personal loan.
 Make sure to go for a traditional loan, where you apply and they review your credit.
 No credit check loans, such as payday loans, typically have high interest rates and finance charges.
-It’s expensive and in many cases, bad for your finances.
+They’re expensive and, in many cases, bad for your finances.

 Step 3: Build your credit history for 6 months

-Whichever type of credit you choose, pay it off responsibly for at least six months.
+Whatever type of credit you choose, pay it off responsibly for at least six months.
 Make sure to make all of your payments on time.
-If you have a secured credit card, try to pay off the balance in-full every month.
+If you have a secured credit card, try to pay off the balance in full every month.

 After roughly six months to a year, you should have enough credit history to qualify for other financing.
 If you want to apply for large-scale financing such as a mortgage, you may wish to consult with a credit counselor or housing counselor.
 These experts can help analyze your credit and make recommendations to help you get the approval you want.